lijiansong/deep-learning/.github/Task.md

 - [ ] TODO: document research result xla compilier(dealine weekends).
 - [ ] TODO: learn to write an llvm backend by this [link](http://llvm.org/docs/WritingAnLLVMBackend.html); learn gpgpu compiler by this [link](http://llvm.org/docs/CompileCudaWithLLVM.html) and read the source code of faster-rcnn.
 - [x] TODO: review code gen basic concepts
+- [ ] TODO: spare some efforts to write a blog about tensorflow XLA compilier